Navigating a Season of Illness & Stress

 These aren’t the lessons I wanted, but they are the ones available to me.

-Further, as much as I’m through the initial shock of long-hauling, I think I’m still in the descent, in the not-knowing, in the muck of this season of my life, so I can’t even quite fully appreciate the flourishing that IS happening - and the emergence that may yet arise for me ahead.
+Further, as much as I’m through the initial shock of long-hauling, I think I’m still in the descent, in the not-knowing, in the muck of this life season, so I can’t even quite fully appreciate the flourishing that IS happening - and the emergence that may yet arise for me ahead.

-Perhaps I will look back in gratitude at the year that didn’t happen and not only accept but embrace the year that did and the gifts and transformation that it brought, as difficult and painful as it has been - and is - in moments.
+Perhaps I will look back in gratitude at the year that didn’t happen and not only accept but embrace the year that did - with the gifts and transformation it brought, as difficult as it has been.
 That feels like a stretch right now… but I believe it’s possible.

 At one point late this summer, I reached out to a friend and asked her to make me an Ancestor Doll to help me honor this difficult experience, to provide me a symbolic object that might offer me some comfort or guidance.
 I love the spirit of grandmothers in the beautiful creation she gifted me: